Explore Hyderabad’s historic gems with a local guide. Capture stunning architecture, savor Irani Chai, and discover the city’s pearl legacy.

 - Lunch

 Explore Hyderabad with a knowledgeable local storyteller and guide on a captivating 4-hour tour of the Historic Old City.
-Marvel at the breathtaking architecture of the Paigah Tombs, the Charminar, Char Kamans, and Badshahi Ashoorkhana.
+Marvel at the breathtaking architecture of the Paigah Tombs, Charminar, Char Kamans, and Badshahi Ashoorkhana.
 Engage with the locals, hone your photography skills, savor an Irani Chai (tea), and indulge in delicious Osmania biscuits from Nimrah Café.
 Experience the allure of pearls from the renowned city of pearls.

 For a full refund, cancel at least 24 hours before the scheduled departure time.